Clandestine Blaze|Northern Heritage

-February 2017 saw the release CLANDESTINE BLAZE’s ninth album, “City of Slaughter”, as the hundredth release of Northern Heritage – Mikko’s black metal label.
+February 2017 saw the release of CLANDESTINE BLAZE’s ninth album, “City of Slaughter”, as the hundredth release of Northern Heritage – Mikko’s black metal label.

 – My intention from the very beginning was to create a nastier, darker and more distorted album.
-The desire for ugliness was partly of internal origin, but also a reaction to the abundance of clean and sophisticated black metal currently flooding the genre.
+The desire for ugliness was partly of internal origin but also a reaction to the abundance of clean and sophisticated black metal currently flooding the genre.

 – There were rarely any intentions of writing compelling or catchy songs, but this attitude changed over the years.
 Most of the riffs were composed in a handful of sessions between live gigs in Belgium and Poland.

-While CLANDESTINE BLAZE as a live act is a fairly recent phenomenon, Mikko has been performing in concert both as session member of black metal bands and with his own projects for almost twenty years.
+While CLANDESTINE BLAZE as a live act is a fairly recent phenomenon, Mikko has been performing in concert – both as session member of black metal bands and with his own projects – for almost twenty years.

 – Since I am the band’s sole musician, CLANDESTINE BLAZE does not rehearse.
-There was never a necessity to memorise riffs or songs and I had my doubts whether I could even remember a full set’s worth of lyrics.
-Eventually it was playing live with VAPAUDENRISTI, one of my other bands, which would prove me wrong.
+There was never a necessity to memorise either riffs or songs and I had my doubts whether I could even remember a full set’s worth of lyrics.
+Eventually it was playing live with one of my other bands, VAPAUDENRISTI, that would prove me wrong.
 Then, for their first gig in Finland, MGŁA wanted to play two CLANDESTINE BLAZE tracks with me on vocals.
 It felt very natural on stage so plans advanced into three full-length gigs with this line-up.
 Future is currently undecided.